-In the new movie X-Men: Days of Future Past, two different generations of X-Men face the scourge of the Sentinels, created by Bolivar Trask.
-As fits his history, Magneto is both an ally and an adversary in the film.
-It has already been revealed that the next X-Men film will be called X-Men: Apocalypse, with the central villain of that film being the mutant Apocalypse.
-With decades of stories across many comic book titles, there are many individuals and teams who’ve faced off against the X-Men in the comics.
-So far, through the 7 X-Men-related films released by 20th Century Fox, we’ve already seen many of the classic foes of the X-Men (including some multiple times or in multiple versions).
+With decades of stories across many comic book titles, there are many individuals and teams who have faced off against the X-Men in the comics.
+Likewise, over the course of numerous X-Men-related films and TV shows released by 20th Century Fox, we have already seen many of the classic foes of the X-Men (including some multiple times or in multiple versions).
 So who are the best X-Men villains of all time?

 I was hesitant to put Sentinels on the list because though they are clearly a frequent and powerful thorn in the mutants’ side, they are a collective group without individualized personalities.
 However, that’s not always true.
 Master Mold, essentially a sentient factory created by Bolivar Trask for producing the Sentinels, does eventually become a dangerous character in his own right.
 Similarly, Nimrod, an especially advanced and dangerous Sentinel from the future, becomes an important character in the 1980s and 1990s X-Men stories, even getting linked to Master Mold at some point.
 These forms of the Sentinels, along with the mostly-mindless giant robot versions, make the group one of the X-Men’s greatest foes.